Sip, Savor and Sea

 Seaside views, art galleries, and local flavors

 When you join our expert-guided La Jolla food and drink tours, you’ll drink up the wonders of the Pacific coast and enjoy a holistic cultural experience rich in contemporary arts, science, and culinary delight.
-Our hand-picked La Jolla stroll and driving tour routes combine the best of natural and man-made splendor in this Southern California city.
+Our hand-picked La Jolla tour route combines the best of natural and man-made splendor in this Southern California city.
 Spot the sea lions near the La Jolla Cove, stop into upscale boutiques, and enjoy the fine Californian flavors that a diverse La Jolla food tour has to offer.
 Ready to experience the West Coast’s finest?
 Immerse yourself in La Jolla’s sights, stories, and seaside views.

 About:

 Swanky city streets, sweeping ocean views, and numerous gems—discover the best of La Jolla Village on our walking food tour.
-Meet stunning wildlife, experience breathtaking views of the Pacific and the La Jolla Cove, and taste our carefully-curated selection of beachside bites.
-For a sweet finish to a sweet experience, complete your La Jolla walking tour with a scoop of San Diego’s best gelato.
+Meet stunning wildlife, experience breathtaking views of the Pacific and the La Jolla Cove, and taste one of La Jolla’s iconic Mexican restaurants for the perfect margarita and taco combination.
+For a sweet finish to a sweet experience, complete your La Jolla walking tour with a sweet treat from a French bakery.

 - Listen to stories about the La Jolla pioneers – many of them women